 You’ve no doubt seen companies like the ones above.
 They’re siloed and competitive, built to drive internal requirements with goals and metrics that don’t align between departments.
 The customer’s overall needs, as a result, become less of a priority.

-When you assemble a team that’s cross-sectional, it’s crucial to incorporate the following five elements to avoid the trap above.
+When you assemble a customer success team that’s cross-sectional, it’s crucial to incorporate the following five elements to avoid the trap above.
 These steps will ensure you’re built for customer success, which will lead your company to greater revenue success.